dfrank6/Brainwave-Music-Generation/README.md

 Another where the music depends on the harmony of the brainwaves of two people who are each wearing a Muse.

-Here is a link to our most recent performance: https://www.youtube.com/watch?v=jU2PflnULj0 I am in the middle, Dr. Fedele is writing equations on the board to the right, and Rachel is drawing a painting to the left.
+Here is a link to our most recent performance: https://www.youtube.com/watch?v=jU2PflnULj0 I am in the middle, Dr. Fedele is writing equations on the board to the left, and Rachel is drawing a painting to the right.

 This is a fun project, and we are curious and excited to see how it keeps evolving!